Naturally Balanced Veterinary Services - Green Bay Animal Chirporactic and Acupuncture

 The long term needs a patient may have for chiropractic care are very individual.
 Things that impact the need for care include physical fitness, mobility, health, activity level, type of activity performed and often the gear they wear when being active or performing.

-Frequency of visits is entirely dependent upon the individual needs of your animal.
-Things that impact frequency of care include physical fitness, mobility, health, activity level, type of activity performed and often the gear they wear when being active or performing.
+Frequency of visits is entirely dependent upon the individual needs of your horse.
+Things that impact frequency of care include physical fitness, mobility, health, activity level, type of activity performed, and often the gear they wear when being active or performing.
 In general, we often see patients a little closer together for a few visits to start with.
 Our ultimate goal is to find the sweet spot for each patient where they feel optimally good and we only do what they need to keep them there.
 We prefer not to do more than each patient needs.
 Your observations will help us to determine what interval works best for them.

 How soon will I know if this is working?

-For both chiropractic and acupuncture appointments we recommend observing your pet closely for signs of improvement after their appointments.
+For both chiropractic and acupuncture appointments we recommend observing your horse closely for signs of improvement after their appointments.
 Many patients will show improvement very quickly.
 It helps us to know what you specifically see as an improvement, when it begins and how long it lasts.
 There are some patients that take a bit longer to show signs of improvement.
 In those cases, we suggest that if no improvement is seen after 2 to 3 treatments we are less likely to be able to help them with chiropractic or acupuncture.

 Naturally Balanced Veterinary Services on Facebook